ralflorent/namefully-docs/versioned_docs/version-1.1.0/angular.md

 ## Usage

-When importing the `NamefullyModule` module, you automatically have access to:
+Once you import the `NamefullyModule` module, you automatically have access to:

 - **Component**: `<ngx-namefully ...></ngx-namefully>`
 - **Service**: `NamefullyService`